 Though we find many modern ways to do it, napping could have played a central role in our ancestor’s lives.

 What we consider a “normal” sleep cycle is called monophasic.
 This is sleeping for one long period throughout the night.
 In some Southern European and Latin American countries, the style is biphasic.
 They sleep five to six hours per night, with a 60-90 minute siesta during midday.
-There is a historical precedent too.
-Before the advent of artificial light, most people slept in two chunks each night of four hours each, with an hour of wakefulness in-between.
-That’s also a biphasic system.
+There is a historical precedent too: before the advent of artificial light, most people slept in two chunks each night of four hours each, with an hour of wakefulness in-between.
 Then there is polyphasic sleep.
 This is sleeping for different periods and amounts of time throughout the day.

 Here, you take a half hour nap every six hours and sleep a total of just two hours per night.
 Swiss artist Francesco Jost practiced it for 49 days straight once, while observed by Italian neurologist Claudio Stampi.
 At first, Jost had trouble adjusting.
 But soon after, he was able to make it work with few side effects.
 He did have trouble waking at times, however.
 But the artist gained five more hours each day.